 During the conversation I was asked if I was really sure that I could work in a scholarly and objective manner in spite of my ancestry.
 Naturally I answered in the affirmative.
 Little did I know that this very circumstance would push me almost to the limits of neutrality when I was writing my thesis: as a human being, as a Romni, as a woman.

-One type of portrayal frequently found in non-Roma literature about Roma is the ‘Gypsy woman as temptress’ (see Fine Arts section/Dance section).
+One type of portrayal frequently found in non-Roma literature about Roma is the ‘Gypsy woman as temptress’ (see Fine Arts section and Film section).
 It is usually a (supposed) Roma girl, who is young and pretty and puts a non-Rom under her spell.
 One of the best-known examples is Esmeralda in Victor Hugo’s 1831 novel The Hunchback of Notre Dame.

 The ‘Gypsy woman’ occupies an ambivalent position in such contexts.
 On the one hand, she is the temptress, the exotic stranger, and thus the symbol of the secret erotic desires of the bourgeoisie.
 On the other hand, precisely by being different and foreign, she also represents a danger to everyone’s own morals and religious beliefs.